DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-001-logging.md

 }
 ```

-On a side note: difference between `Info` and `Notice` is subtle.
+On a side note: the difference between `Info` and `Notice` is subtle.
 We probably
 could do without `Notice`.
 Don't think we need `Panic` or `Fatal` as a part of
 the interface.
 These funcs could be implemented as helpers.
 In fact, we already
 have some in `tmlibs/common`.